microsoft/DeepSpeed/deepspeed/autotuning/README.md

 }
 ```

-The entry bellow asks the Autotuner to use `4` as the micro-batch size per GPU in tuning (micro-batch size per GPU is fixed as 4).
+The entry below asks the Autotuner to use `4` as the micro-batch size per GPU in tuning (micro-batch size per GPU is fixed as 4).
 Note that it's different from using ` "train_micro_batch_size_per_gpu": [4]` which asks the Autotuner to tune micro-batch size per GPU starting from `4`.
 ```json
 {
     "train_micro_batch_size_per_gpu": [4],